 Radiofrequency ablation is a therapy that uses radio waves to create an electrical current through the body.
 This current delivers heat (80 degrees Celsius for 120 seconds) to targeted nerves and tissues.
-This non-surgical technique is used to target sources of pain in the back and neck.
+This non-surgical technique is used to target sources of pain coming from the knee, that has not been alleviated by traditional treatments for knee pain.